Unathi-Skosana/blog/content/projects.md

 - [Huff-n-puff](/) — NASM Huffman compressor.
 - [Network Layout](/) — A graph layout algorithm to minimize the number of edge crossings.
 - [QPong](/) — Quantum Pong
-- [VQSD](/) — A quantum algorithm to diagonalize quantum states implemented on Qiskit's algorithm module Aqua.